2022 Events

 May 31

-Free “Haiku Targets” introductory workshop by Michael Dylan Welch for Japan Fair.
+Free “Haiku Targets” introductory workshop by Michael Dylan Welch for the Bellevue, Washington Japan Fair

 June 9